The dos and don’ts of managed packages

 What you need to know about managed packages

-ISVs (Independent Software Vendor), multi-org companies, and builders seeking to share their solutions will likely meet managed packages on their trail to distribute products to end users.
+ISVs (independent software vendor), multi-org companies, and builders seeking to share their solutions will likely meet managed packages on their trail to distribute products to end users.

 A managed package’s upgradability provides distribution benefits over unmanaged ones.